SSrustworthy/DLRML-docs/docs/explore/Disneyland/New Orleans Square/Tiana_s_Palace_exterior.md

 - Loop Track Length: 00:02:34.332358

 6\.
-Somebody Else is Taking My Place – Preservation Hall Jazz Band – Preservation Hall Jazz Band Live!
+Somebody Else is Taking My Place – Preservation Hall Jazz Band – Songs of New Orleans

 - Loop Track Length: 00:07:47.044853
+- Track Notes: Not from the live album

 7\.
 Creole Nights – Dr. Michael White – Dancing in the Sky